Director of Education

 Alicia Dace first gained an interest in the education field while serving as a teacher’s aide and tutored in high school.
-She has earned her Associate’s Degree in Early Childhood Education and her Associate’s Teacher certificate from San Joaquin Delta College.
-She has over three years of experience working as a teacher’s aide in the Montessori setting, working with toddlers and preschool aged children.
+She has earned her Associate’s Degree in Humanities, Social Sciences and Liberal Arts & Science, and her Associate’s Teacher certificate from San Joaquin Delta College.
+She has over five years of experience working as a teacher’s aide in the Montessori setting, working with toddlers and preschool aged children.
 Alicia is currently in the process of obtaining her Montessori Certification through NAMC.
 When away from work, Alicia enjoys spending her time with family, traveling and reading.

 “I have a lot of respect for the Montessori Method, and I admire its appreciation for each child’s independence and individuality.
 Children flourish greatly in this type of environment and I am very pleased to be a part of it.” – Alicia Dace